0xpranay/solidity-notes/General Notes.md

 - `abi.encode(...) returns (bytes memory)` encodes stuff using padding and hence no collisions when dynamic data is involved.
 - `abi.encodePacked(...) returns (bytes memory)` does packed encoding.
 Should **NOT be used when >2 dynamic arguments are involved due to hash collision, like** `A, AB` and `AA, B` give same encoding here due to no padding and hence their hashes **collide**.
 - `abi.encodeWithSelector(bytes4 selector, ...) returns (bytes memory)` same as `abi.encode` but prepends the `selector` .
 Useful when doing raw txns, selector is used to specify `function signature`.
+- `abi.encodeCall(functionPointer, ...) returns (bytes memory)` is same as above but a function pointer is passed.